peterjuskiewicz/graphics-animation/README.md

 I've used renderSpacedBitmapString method to draw the final ad message on the display

+## Animation time

+The animation time is approximately 45 seconds.

 ## Misc

 The lightbulb is changing colours giving flashing effect, array has been use to store the values of colours.